fireandlion/onedayonebook/_books/nomsas-first-day.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Nomsa’s First Day"
-description: ""
+description: "Nomsa is very excited for her first day of school.
+But when she meets Norman, she learns her first lesson in a very unexpected way!"
 contributors:
-  writer: ""
+  writer: "Nomsa Tshililo"
-  illustrator: ""
+  illustrator: "Aimee Ayres"
-  designer: ""
+  designer: "Tshebetso Ditabo"
-  editor: ""
+  editor: "Fiona Wallace"
   publisher: ""
   other: ""
 original-language: ""